DAP Certified Web Hosts

 GoDaddy is great for registering your domain names.
 For hosting?
 Not so much.

-For instance, the process for setting up a cron job on 99.9999% of the other hosts takes about 2 minutes, because it’s all point-and-click using a browser.
+For instance, the process for setting up a cron job on 99.99% of the other hosts takes about 2 minutes, because it’s point-and-click-and-type.
+On 1and1, if you see the tutorial they’ve provided ( http://faq.1and1.com/scripting_languages_supported/cron_jobs/3.html ), they’ve made it very complicated, that it would take us too much time just to setup a simple cron job!

-On 1and1, if you see the tutorial they’ve provided at http://faq.1and1.com/scripting_languages_supported/cron_jobs/3.html , they’ve made it so terribly complicated, that it would take us too much time just to setup a simple cron job!
-And spending 20-30 minutes for something that normally takes less than 1 minute on other hosts, is simply NOT worth our time.
+And spending 20 minutes for something that normally takes 2 minutes on other hosts, is simply not worth our time.
 So if you’re on 1and1, we won’t be able to set up cron jobs for you for free.
 We would have to charge you to set it up for you, so just be aware of that.
-Two Thumbs DOWN for 1and1.

-If Your Host Is Not Listed Here
+What Does It Mean If Your Host Is Not Listed Here?

 This is exactly why we offer a 30-day money-back guarantee when you purchase DAP – so that you can make sure DAP can run on your current web site, and also help you decide if DAP will work for you.